-"Carsten Höller: Experience" will be accompanied by a fully illustrated 248-page catalogue that takes the form of a scientific dictionary with entries covering key themes and ideas in the artist's practice.
-Co-published by Rizzoli
+Inspired by Höller's scientific background (he holds a doctorate in agricultural science, specializing in the area of insect communication strategies), the exhibition will be accompanied by a fully illustrated catalogue that takes the form of a scientific dictionary with entries covering key themes and ideas in the artist's practice.
+Co-published by Rizzoli and the New Museum, contributors include New Museum curators Massimiliano Gioni and Gary Carrion-Murayari, as well as Daniel Birnbaum, Germano Celant, Lynne Cooke, Hal Foster, Jessica Morgan, Hans-Ulrich Obrist, and others.

-Carsten Höller, The Pinocchio Effect, 1999.
-Installal view, "Synchro System," Fondazione Prada, Milan, 2000.
-Photo: © Attilio Maranzano and the New Museum, contributors include New Museum curator Massimiliano Gioni, as well as Daniel Birnbaum, Mauritzio Cattelan, Germano Celant, Lynne Cooke, Hal Foster, Tim Griffin, Jessica Morgan, Hans-Ulrich Obrist, Philippe Parreno, Dorothea von Hantelmann, and others.
-Visit newmuseumstore.org for more information. \$60 / \$48 members.
+Carsten Höller, Umkehrbrille Upside Down Goggles, 1994/2001.
+Installation view, MAC, Marseille, 2004-2005.
+Photo: © Attilio Maranzano